-The program supports local councils in preparing CMPs and implement actions in certified CMPs and CZMPs to deliver the objects of the Coastal Management Act 2016.
-The program supports local councils in managing the coastal environment of New South Wales in a manner consistent with the principles of ecologically sustainable development for the social, cultural and economic wellbeing of the people of the State.
+The program supports local councils in preparing CMPs and implementing actions in certified CMPs and CZMPs to deliver the objects of the Act.
+It supports local councils in managing the coastal environment of New South Wales in a manner consistent with the principles of ecologically sustainable development for the social, cultural and economic wellbeing of the people of the state.